-The RU486 2009 amendment was supported by both the ALP and the Opposition.
-Only Independent Liz Cunningham spoke against the legislation and because both major parties rushed it through with no audibal dissent in their ranks, the Bill was carried on the voices (i.e. no actual vote was recorded in Hansard).
-An X indicates the Member's presence in the Parliament on 3rd September 2009 and their failure to oppose the RU486 Bill.
+\ The RU486 2009 amendment was supported by both the ALP a Independent Liz Cunningham spoke against the legislation and ber rushed it through with no audibal dissent in their ranks, the Bill w (i.e. no actual vote was recorded in Hansard).
+An X indicates the M Parliament on 3rd September 2009 and their failure to oppose the